WITBHub logoWhat's In The Bag Database & Tour Stats

 Who is the defending champion?

 In the US, NBC, USA Network and Golf Channel split lead coverage with all four rounds streaming on Peacock.
-In the UK & Ireland, Sky Sports Golf has all four rounds; the BBC carries highlights and limited live coverage under rights through 2030.
-International viewers can use a VPN to access US or UK streams.
+In the UK & Ireland, Sky Sports Golf carries all four rounds; the BBC has highlights and limited live coverage under rights through 2030.
+International viewers can use a VPN to reach US or UK streams.

 Why is The Open the oldest major?